calegovindasami/OPSC7311_POE/README.md

 4) Launch the project and you will be able to use the app

 D) How to use the project:
+1. Launch the app and enter your username and password to log in.
+2. Create categories for organizing your timesheet entries.
+3. Create timesheet entries by providing the required details, including date, start and end times, description, and task.
+Optionally, attach a photograph.
+4. Set your minimum and maximum daily goals for hours worked.
+5. View and filter timesheet entries within a specific period.
+6. Access photos associated with entries from the list view.
+7. Generate category reports to see the total hours spent on each category within a period.

 E) Challenges: